PixelSam123/vue-real-world-course/README.md

+# vue-real-world-course

+My work on the Real World Vue 3 course.
+Uses TypeScript and <script setup> syntax.

+Below is the generated README.md from create-vite.

 # Vue 3 + Typescript + Vite

 This template should help get you started developing with Vue 3 and Typescript in Vite.